flemay/3musketeers/docs/docs/environment-variables.md

 ```

-## Crate .env file with Make and Compose
+## Create .env file with Make and Compose

 This section shows some ways to create `.env` file with Make and Compose with the given `docker-compose.yml` file: